RGPosadas/Mull/ml/trash-recognition/README.md

 Here are some notes about the guide:

-- It was successfully done on Linux, but with slight adjustments it might work with Windows or Mac too.
+- It was successfully done on Linux, but with slight adjustments, it might work with Windows or Mac too.
 - Note that there is limited support for Macs when it comes to training on a GPU, so training the model might be very slow on that platform

 ## Folder structure